On average, college tuition goes up about 3% every year.

-Pima Medical Institute - Las Vegas is a private institution, so it has the same tuition for residents of Nevada as it does for residents from other states.
+Pima Medical Institute - Las Vegas is a private institution, which means it has the same tuition for residents of Nevada as it does for students who live in other states.

 Pima Medical Institute - Las Vegas has the same tuition for international students as for those from out of state.

-Pima Medical Institute - Las Vegas does not offer on-campus housing for students, so there are no charge for dorms.
+Pima Medical Institute - Las Vegas doesn't offer on-campus housing for students, so there is no cost for housing, however you should take into account the cost of off-campus housing when comparing the actual cost of various colleges.

 Tuition and fees may vary depending on program, course level, location, and more.